broom-lang/broom/design/data_inlining.md

 could just use the unoptimized version with a separate backpatching box (which we always use in the MVP) if the type descriptor cannot be statically determined.

+## Mutable Fields

+Mutable fields of variant type are tricky because the variants often have different sizes so we cannot just size the field for the initial value.

+## Mutable Values

+Values with mutable fields cannot be inlined because they have to have a single address for mutation to be shared between aliases simply.

+## Cycles

+Recursive datatypes with no indirection would have infinite size.
+We need to prevent that by forcing pointers at recursion points.
+For polymorphic data this has to be done at runtime.

+Polymorphic recursion?